thilini-maheshika/Artist-Portfolio/README.md

 # Artist-Portfolio
 This is a web application for a musician's portfolio.
-It includes a home page, an about section, and an event section where you can add, view, update, and delete events.
+It includes a home page, an about section, and an event section where you can add, view, update, and delete events.By clicking on the date, the Event Adding form will appear.
+And the material react table fetches the events, and it will allow you to edit and delete events.
-By clicking on the date, the Event Adding form will appear.
-And the table fetches the events, and it will allow you to edit and delete events.
+Basically I used MUI for the Design.
 Additionally, there's a contact form (note that the API for this form is not implemented).

 01 ) Prerequisites :